Zhykos/advanced-playlist/README.md

 Open file "*src/bin/server/javascripts/main-express.js*" then modify variable `var port = 3000;` with port number you want to use.

+### What is the purpose of the GPG file in *Releases*?

+It's a encrypted et signed file with my public GPG file (see next question).
+You can download this file, check it then extract zip file from it.

 ### Where is the public key to verify zip signature?

 Here: "https://www.zhykos.fr/Thomas-Cicognani_0x70FD2EF8_public.asc"